jlangch/venice/doc/readme/pdf.md

 The PDF renderer loads custom True-Type fonts from the classpath.

-To load fonts from classpath root `classpath:///` or from an alternative base path `/fonts` call the renderer:
+To load fonts from classpath root path `classpath:///` or from an alternative base path `/fonts` call the renderer:

 ```clojure
 (. :PdfRenderer :render xhtml "classpath:///" ["fonts" "images"])
 ```

+_Note: alternative base paths are always relative to the root path_

 It's best to package the font files in a JAR like `fonts.jar` and place the JAR on the Venice classpath.